voxeet/comms-sdk-react-native/docs/interfaces/internal.ConferenceMixingOptions.md

 • **enabled**: `boolean`

-A boolean value that notifies the server whether the participant is a Mixer (true) or not (false).
+A boolean that notifies the server whether a participant is a Mixer (true) or not (false).